 The key to caring for most carnivorous plants is to keep them in a terrarium (often provided) to keep humidity high.
 Most carnivorous plants must be grown in sphagnum moss or a similar soil.
 Water with distilled water only and avoid tap water, fertilizers or any chemicals and provide bright indirect light or even direct sunlight.

 Although tempting, avoid feeding Venus Fly Traps too often and only feed them small insects like ants or flies.

 A trap often dies after it has “fed” on another insect, especially larger insects.
 Although most carnivorous plants can live without being fed insects, children will naturally want to feed them.

 Consider feeding one trap on a plant a small insect about once or twice a month.
 Interestingly, many carnivorous plants are indigenous to the United States, including Venus Fly Trap (native to North and South Carolina) and many Pitcher Plants being native to the Southeastern US and parts of coastal Oregon and California.

 Aloe vera is another common houseplant that has low watering needs but enjoys brighter light.
-Aloe vera is very well-known for its healing medicinal properties and is found in many over-the-counter skin-healing ointments.
-Like all succulents, avoid over-watering Aloe vera and provide it higher light.
+It is very well-known for its healing medicinal properties and is found in many over-the-counter skin-healing ointments.
+Like all succulents, avoid over-watering Aloe vera and provide it more light.

 There are many other houseplants for kids, including a variety of miniature palms, succulents such as cacti, ivies and others.
 If they are seeking a taller, larger plant, a cane Dracaena may be a good option.

-Growing and caring for houseplants is a constructive, educational and therapeutic activity for kids that should be take advantage of.
+Growing and caring for houseplants is a constructive, educational and therapeutic activity for kids that should be taken advantage of.
 It’s a positive break that reconnects them to the calming powers of nature.